ian-fisher-developer/qt-for-python/README.md

 1. Hello World

-   A trivial application, useful for figuring out the configuration details.
+   A trivial application, useful for discovering the configuration details.

 ## Configuration